PedalPlayground/pedalplayground/README.md

 # Requesting Pedals

-If there is a pedal you're looking for, feel free to [log an issue](https://github.com/PedalPlayground/PedalPlayground.github.io/issues).
+If there is a pedal that you'd like to see added to our database please feel free to [log an issue](https://github.com/PedalPlayground/PedalPlayground.github.io/issues).

 Please keep the following guidelines in mind:

--   New releases from all popular builders are added automatically.
-There is no need to make a request for those.
--   Double check to see if the pedal isn't already in the database.
+-   Include the pedal brand and name in the title of your request
--   Also check to see if the pedal hasn't already been included in a [pending pull](https://github.com/PedalPlayground/PedalPlayground.github.io/pulls) by one of our contributors.
--   We're sorry, but please no requests for alternate colorways.
 -   Include a high resolution image of the pedal (top-down view, preferably white background, straight on perspective)
 -   Include the dimensions of the pedal in inches (make sure the dimensions are accurate and include jacks and other protrusions)
--   Post one issue for each pedal you're requesting and **do not** bump/repost open issues
+-   Post one issue for each pedal you're requesting

+New releases from all popular builders are added automatically -- there is no need to make a request for those.
+Also before you submit your request, please double check if the pedal isn't already in the database, or hasn't already been added to a recent [pending pull](https://github.com/PedalPlayground/PedalPlayground.github.io/pulls) by one of our contributors.
+Also we apologize but we are no longer accepting requests for alternate colorways.

--   **Please remain patient!!**  Even if your request is marked to be closed it can still sometimes take several weeks for updates to get pulled into the main project.
+**Please remain patient!!**  Even if your request is marked to be closed it man still take several weeks for updates to get pulled into the main project.